So you want to start an online business? Congrats! Even setting that intention is something millions of aspiring entrepreneurs unfortunately never do.

 Ever heard the phrase, “build it and they’ll come”?
-Well, some ‘gurus’ in the online biz space have used this sentiment for years to promote their courses and programs that teach how to start an online biz.
+Well, some ‘gurus’ in the online business space have used this sentiment for years to promote their courses and programs that teach people how to start an online venture.

 That’s probably why a lot of new entrepreneurs go into online business and entrepreneurship expecting the big bucks as early as six months into it.

 But that only happens for like 0.001% of new entrepreneurs.